19th Arkansas Infantry Regiment (Dockery's): Formation

-Service
+American Civil War

-Soon after being organized, the regiment was ordered to Mississippi, along with the rest of General Earl Van Dorn's Army of the West.
+Soon after being organized, the regiment was ordered to Mississippi, along with the rest of Van Dorn's Army of the West.
 The unit boarded a steamer and moved down White River, out at its mouth, then up the Mississippi River and landed at Memphis, Tennessee.
 The Confederate commander at Memphis reported on April 7 that Colonel Smead's command with a total of 762 soldiers (of which 560 were fit for duty) was present but armed with double barrel shotguns and inferior rifles.
 The unit was assigned to the Brigadier General Albert Rust's brigade.
 The regiment was immediately ordered to move via paddle steamer to Fort Pillow, approximately 50 mi north of Memphis, along with the remainder of Rust's Brigade.
 At Fort Pillow, during a bombardment by Union gunboats, the regiment saw their first enemy fire.

 The unit remained at Fort Pillow for about two weeks.
 The unit experienced few casualties in the bombardment of Fort Pillow, but many of the soldiers became sick, and several died due to the very muddy conditions and poor water supply at the fort.
 The unit left Fort Pillow on April 26 moved back to Memphis and then on to Camp Churchill Clark, near Corinth, Mississippi.

 In early May 1862 the Confederate Army underwent an army-wide reorganization due to the passage of the Conscription Act by the Confederate Congress in April 1862.
 All twelve-month regiments had to re-muster and enlist for two additional years or the duration of the war; a new election of officers was ordered; and men who were exempted from service by age or other reasons under the Conscription Act were allowed to take a discharge and go home.
 Officers who did not choose to stand for re-election were also offered a discharge.
 The reorganization was accomplished among all the Arkansas regiments in and around Corinth, Mississippi, following the Battle of Shiloh.
 After settling in at Camp Churchill Clark, near Corinth, Mississippi, the 19th Arkansas was reorganized for the war and new officers were elected.
 All of the original field officers were thrown out in the election of May 12, 1862, and in their place the men elected Colonel Thomas P. Dockery, Lieutenant Colonel William H. Dismukes, and Major Horatio G. P. Williams.
 On June 2, 1862, the two Hot Spring County companies were consolidated.
 Company D (from Rockport) was merged into Company E (from Hot Springs).